simplykapoor/teched2022-IN260/exercises/ex2/ex23/README.md

     <br><img src="/exercises/ex2/images/02-0022.png" width=50%>

 2. In the upcoming menu, select the *Content Modifier* entry.
-Cloud Integration capability also has the AI-powered assistance  to simplify your integration development, you will see that the *Content Modifier* listed as a recommended step for you.
+Cloud Integration capability provides the AI-powered assistance to simplify and accelerate integration development, you will see that the *Content Modifier* listed as a recommended step here.

     <br><img src="/exercises/ex2/images/02-0023.png" width=40%>